 Pack one pair of gym shorts to sleep in and wear when exercising, and one week of

-Add a poncho – I’ve had too many umbrellas break during storms, so a water-proof poncho is definitely a better option.
+Add a rain jacket – I’ve had too many umbrellas break during storms, so a waterproof rain jacket is definitely a better option.

 Then shift out of clothes, and look at other necessities – a camera, a few safety pins, makeup, and charging cords for your devices.